Public opinion on gun control in the United States: 2012

-A Pew Research Center poll conducted shortly after the 2012 Aurora, Colorado shooting found that 47% of Americans thought controlling gun ownership was more important than protecting the rights of Americans to own guns, while 46% thought the opposite.
+A Pew Research Center poll conducted shortly after the 2012 Aurora, Colorado shooting found that 47% of Americans thought controlling gun ownership was more important than protecting the right to gun ownership, while 46% thought the opposite.

-Six days after the Sandy Hook elementary school shooting in 2012, another Pew Research Center poll found that 49% of Americans believed that controlling gun ownership was more important than protecting gun rights, while 42% of Americans believed the opposite.
+Six days after the Sandy Hook Elementary School shooting in 2012, another Pew Research Center poll found that 49% of Americans believed that controlling gun ownership was more important than protecting gun rights, while 42% of Americans believed the opposite.
 This trend of stricter gun control policy could be seen by a Gallup poll that was taken in December 2012.
 With the question being "In general, do you feel that the laws covering the sale of firearms should be made more strict, less strict or kept as they are now?" there was a result of 58% of respondents believing in stricter laws, 6% supporting less strict laws, and 34% support for keeping laws the same.
 This marked the first time more Americans supported gun control more than gun rights since President Barack Obama took office in 2009.